rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

       END;
 ```

+RECORD types are permitted to use recursive definition so our
+"next" value is itself a type "DynamicString".
+Declaring a
-Declaring a string type is as easy as declaring our scoreboard.
+dynamic string type is as easy as declaring our scoreboard.

 ```Oberon
   VAR